 Software Architecture of Embedded System

+The Software Architecture of Embedded System sits above the hardware layer and orchestrates all runtime behaviour, from interrupt handling to application logic.
 The software architecture of an embedded system is designed to efficiently manage the available hardware resources and provide the necessary functionality for the target application.
+A well-structured Software Architecture of Embedded System is what enables hardware software co design services to deliver a product where the MCU, RTOS, and application logic all operate in harmony.
 It typically consists of the following layers:

 1. Real-Time Operating System (RTOS)/OS: Many embedded systems require real-time responsiveness, and an RTOS is employed to ensure deterministic behavior and predictable execution times.
 Popular RTOS options include FreeRTOS, VxWorks, and QNX.
 Some larger embedded systems are powered by monolithic OS’s like Linux, Android etc.